FAQ

 • How quickly should I expect results?

 Results of increased balance will appear in 1-2 sessions.
-Measurable results through our Skate Analysis will begin to appear in 4-6 sessions.
+Measurable results through our Skating Analysis typically begin to appear in 4-6 sessions.

 • Will skating on the treadmill and synthetic ice dull my skate blades?